AzonInc/Doorman/docs/en/guide/getting-started.md

 🕒 This process can take **up to 30 seconds**.

-::: warning Memory Read Failed
+::: warning MEMORY READ FAILED
 If reading the memory fails, the LED will turn solid red for 3 seconds and setup mode will be disabled automatically.

 This is non-critical — the setup is still considered complete.
 You can re-activate Setup Mode to try again if needed.